dwrobel/flatcam/README.md

 - added checks for using a Z Cut with positive value.
 The Z Cut parameter has to be negative so if the app will detect a positive value it will automatically convert it to negative
 - started to implement rest-machining for Non Copper clearing Tool - for now the results are not great
-- added Toolchange X,Y position parameters and modified the default and manual_toolchange postprocessor file to use them For now they are used only for Excellon objects who do have toolchange events
+- added Toolchange X,Y position parameters and modified the default and manual_toolchange preprocessor file to use them For now they are used only for Excellon objects who do have toolchange events
 - added Toolchange event selection for Geometry objects; for now it is as before, single tool on each file
 - remade the GUI for objects and in Preferences to have uniformity